dgroomes/kafka-playground/streams/README.md

   application in a similar way I don't use Hibernate to create SQL tables automatically.
 * [ ] OBSOLETE (This went away with later upgrades) Resolve this warning message.
 I think this is new since Kafka 3.x
    * > WARN org.apache.kafka.streams.internals.metrics.ClientMetrics - Error while loading kafka-streams-version.properties
+* [x] DONE Do I need the `await`, and `System.exit`?
+Can I use non-daemon threads to my advantage?
+* [ ] The streams app is auto-creating another topic: `streams-wordcount-KSTREAM-AGGREGATE-STATE-STORE-0000000006-changelog`.
+  This is annoying because I really want to know what topics I need ahead of time, and I can't just disable auto-topic creation at the broker level I think because how would I create the topics myself?
+For a bit less verbosity, maybe I should lower the partition count to 3 or something instead of 10.

 ### Finished Wish List Items